What’s A Closing Disclosure And Why Is It Important?

 - Cash-to-close number: This represents how much money you need to bring to closing, including your down payment and closing costs.

 - Closing costs: These are the fees paid to third parties, such as the appraiser.
-In general, you’ll pay 3% – 6% of the purchase price.
+In general, you’ll pay 3 – 6% of the real estate purchase price.

 - Loan amount: This number may be higher if closing costs were rolled into your loan.
 If you’re unsure of this number, ask your lender.

-- Estimated total monthly payment: This number may be higher if you have an ARM loan since your monthly payment can change over time if the interest rate increases.
+- Estimated total monthly payment: This number may be higher if you have an adjustable-rate mortgage loan since your monthly payment can change over time if the interest rate increases.

 What If Something’s Wrong?